injoin/WP-Post-Attachments/wp-svn/trunk/readme.txt

 == Installation ==

 1. Upload the `ij-post-attachments` directory to the `/wp-content/plugins/` directory
+	* Alternatively, you can search for "IJ Post Attachments" in the WP administrator's menu `Plugins`/`Add New`
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. That's all!
 You will note that below the editor inside a post an box entitled `Images and Attachments` will appear.

 == Changelog ==

+= 0.1.0 =
+* `Use as Thumbnail` link made available in the attachment edition screen
+* HTML moved to separate files to enhance class readability
+* Code compliant to [JSHint](http://www.jshint.com/) and [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)
+* Escaping fixes

 = 0.0.1 =
 * Less server payload and more PHPDoc content.